oslabs-beta/deprecatedplsdelete/GitInstructions.md

 GIT INSTRUCTIONS, Mark Liu 31.7.21

   Please refer to these directions for work on this project.
+From commit down, you'll repeat these - a LOT.
+Practice makes slightly less frantic & confused!
-  In order to facilitate better workflow, please follow the steps below:
+  In order to facilitate better workflow, please follow the steps below!